Skip to main content

 Statutory homelessness statistics provide summary information on local housing authorities’ activities under the homelessness legislation, introduced in the Housing (Wales) Act 2014, and collected through annual statistical returns.
 The statistics cover the prevention and relief of homelessness as well as information on the number of homeless households in temporary accommodation.

-Summary information is published on an annual basis alongside detailed analysis available in an annual statistical first release and all data are published on StatsWales.
+Detailed analysis is available in the annual statistical first release and all data are published on StatsWales: homelessness

 The information published refers to statutory homelessness only and does not include any information on ‘rough sleepers’.